broadinstitute/cromwell/docs/Centaur.md

 There are two ways to invoke the integration tests:

-* `sbt test` - compiles and run via sbt directly, simple but also has the problem of running 2x cores tests in parallel which can overwhelm your Cromwell server if running in a development environment
+* `sbt "centaur/it:test"` - compiles and run via sbt directly, simple but also has the problem of running 2x cores tests in parallel which can overwhelm your Cromwell server if running in a development environment

 * `run_tests_parallel.sh [THREADS]` - runs the same tests with an enforced parallelism limit.
 Defaults to `3` if not specified